F. A. Q. (Frequently Asked Questions)

 I've never heard of the "Young Wizards" series before.
-Is it a ripoff of the Harry Potter books?
+Is it an imitation of the Harry Potter books?

 Diane Duane began the construction of the Young Wizards universe in 1981, and wrote the first Young Wizards novel, So You Want to Be a Wizard, in 1982.
 It was first published in the USA in 1983, when J. K. Rowling was just entering Exeter University -- nearly fifteen years before the publication of Harry Potter and the Philosopher's Stone / Sorcerer's Stone.

 New books in the YW series were published every few years or so until the mid-1990's, at which point the books moved to a new publisher (the Magic Carpet Books imprint of Harcourt Trade Publishers, now Houghton Mifflin Harcourt) and started a new publication schedule.
-At present there are more than a million copies of the Young Wizards books in print around the world in English and various other languages.
+At present there are more than three million copies of the Young Wizards books in print around the world in English and various other languages.
 See the full publication history for cover images and more details about the various English-language editions.
-(Click on "Read more" for the rest of the FAQ.)

 How many books are there in the series?
 How many are there going to be?

 Nine Young Wizards novels have been published so far.
 (See the list below.)
 Unlike "closed" series like the Harry Potter books, the Young Wizards series is open-ended -- and DD has said she will keep writing YW novels "until she doesn't feel like writing them any more."
-Book 9, A Wizard of Mars, came out in April 2010 and is available in print and ebook editions.
+Book 9, A Wizard of Mars, came out in April 2010.

 More books are in the works.
 Read a little further down this article for details.